 - Best Chance Peer Support Workers help each program participant make a plan of action: determining what to do first, how best to proceed with the agencies with whom the client will interact, and how to be effective in securing the outcomes desired.
-Also during our initial Transition Services, Best Chance Peer Support Workers help clients with resume development, job interview training, case management and goals development . . . often a series of small steps that lead to big results.
+Also during our initial intake process and Transition Services, Best Chance Peer Support Workers help clients with resume development, job interview training, case management and goals development . . . often a series of small steps that lead to big results.

 - Based on each program participant’s specific needs and personal goals, Best Chance will provide information and referrals to a broad spectrum of housing, job opportunities, healthcare, mental health care, social service, family counseling, vocational training, substance use disorder programs and other highly effective service providers.

 - Best Chance provides backpacks, men’s and women’s clothing, toiletries, time-management tools (pens, notepads and calendars), bus passes and other goods that will help the program recipients maintain their sense of human dignity and self-respect.

 - Best Chance provides in-house coping skills and recovery programs.
 Additionally, our Peer Support Workers encourage attendance at NA and AA meetings at sites convenient to the program participants.
 Alternatively, our Peer Support Workers help program participants obtain appointments with Behavioral Health Providers specializing in Substance Use Disorders.

 - Best Chance will create a supportive and enjoyable environment where program participants can come to play chess, read a book, participate in a program, use a computer or just hang out with positive peers and non-offender volunteers.